morteza-shahrabi-farahani/golang-exercises/mastering-go/Notes/Chapter-8/Notes.md

 \* The http package uses multiple goroutines for interacting with clients - in practice, this means that you application runs concurrently!

+## Exposing metrics to Prometeus
+The list of supported data types for metrics is the following:

+Counter: Counters are usually used for representing cumulative values such as the number of requests served so far, the total number of errors, etc.

+Gauge: Gauges are usually used for representing values that can go up or down such as the number of requests, time durations, etc.

+Histogram: A histogram is used for sampling observations and creating counts and buckets.
+Histograms are usually used for counting request durations, response times, etc.

+Summary: A summary is like a histogram but can also calculate quantiles over sliding windows that work with times.

+The runtime/metrics package makes metrics exported by the Go runtime available to the developer.
+If you want to collect all available metrics, you should use metrics.All().

+\* You might ask, "why not use a normal Go binary instead of a Docker image?"
+The answer is simple: Docker images can be put in docker-compose.yml files and can be deployed using Kubernetes.
+The same is not true about Go binaries.